resoluteworks/invirt/README.md

 server-side rendering and little to no JavaScript.

-To be clear, we believe in the diversity of the web, and we are in no way downplaying the incredible contributions that all of these ideas, languages and platforms have made to its evolution.
+To be clear, we believe in the diversity of the web, and we are in no way downplaying the incredible contributions that all of these platforms have made to its evolution.
-This framework exists because we believe the web should evolve, it shouldn't converge, and it should provide options and alternatives for an audience as wide as possible.
+This framework exists because we believe the web should evolve, it shouldn't converge, and it should provide options for wide audiences.